Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 Access tokens for users are of type `Bearer`.
 This prefix should be include when the endpoint needs the token in the header (see authorization bellow).

 The access tokens are JWT (json web tokens).
-They are signed so mofifying them automatically makes them invalid.
+They are signed so modifying them automatically makes them invalid.
 Payload of the token is user_id, scopes (if none empty list), and expiry time.

 #### Access tokens expire in 1440 minutes (24 hours / 1 day) after they were created.